Child Custody Lawyers in Sacramento, California

 Several custody cases can get quite emotional and volatile.
 Our Sacramento child custody attorneys will commit time and effort finding possible witnesses on your behalf, developing a timetable for visitation to show to the other parent and working with the courts to establish which parent is best suited for custody.

-In cases where the parents are married, either the mother or the father’s attorney may file an action asking for dissolution of marriage, legal separation, nullity, or file the petition for custody and support of minor children’s action.
+In cases where the parents are married, either the mother or the father’s attorney may file an action asking for the dissolution of marriage, legal separation, nullity, or file the petition for custody and support of minor children’s action.
 In cases of unmarried parents, either side may file the petition for custody and support.

 Can I have joint custody of my children?